Room Service Concert Series encourages safe and fun staycations

 “We’ve pulled out all the stops to provide memorable weekend experiences,” says Mark Monahan, Executive Director of RBC Bluesfest.
 “While we wait to enjoy in-person events again, we’ve found a way to scratch that itch for a shared musical experience by bringing together a variety of great artists for hotel patrons to enjoy.”

 Photo Credit: Ottawa Tourism.
-Mark Monahan, Executive Director of RBC Bluesfest, looks forward to the Room Service Concert Series: An Ottawa Hotel Exclusive, when he’ll just need to turn on the television in his room to access exclusive music and comedy programming on eight nights in April 2021.
+Mark Monahan, Executive Director of RBC Bluesfest, looks forward to the Room Service Concert Series: An Ottawa Hotel Exclusive, when he’ll just need to turn on the television in his room to access exclusive music and comedy programming on eight nights over four weekends in June and July 2021.
 Download this and other photos.

 Funding provided by the Government of Ontario.